grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/01 Getting started/02 Installation.md

 excerpt: 'A step-by-step guide on how to install xk6-browser.'
 ---

 xk6-browser is currently being developed as a [k6 extension](/extensions).
-You have to run a k6 version built with the browser extension to use the [browser-level APIs](#browser-level-apis) in your k6 tests.
+You have to run a k6 version built with the browser extension to use the [browser-level APIs](/javascript-api/xk6-browser/#browser-level-apis) in your k6 tests.

+To find out more about how to use xk6 or what it is, check out this guide - [Build a k6 binary with extensions](https://k6.io/docs/extensions/guides/build-a-k6-binary-with-extensions/).

 ### Download a release binary